 - Internal Injuries

-Often due to being trampled in crowd surges or impacted by heavy objects or structural failures.
+Internal injuries may be caused by being trampled in crowd surges, impacted by heavy objects, or structural failures.

 - Psychological Trauma